dereklarmstrong/proxmox/README.md

+### NOTE
+Most of this has been included in Proxmox 8.1 and above.
+Even Dark Mode.

 # Proxmox - Community Version Setup

 [Proxmox](https://www.proxmox.com/en/) is a Open Source Alternative to popular hypervisors such as VMWare and Hyper-V.